 information age, stories are linked to and repeated, rapidly

-circulate in the blogosphere, and are minutely sliced and diced.
+circulate in social media and the blogosphere, and are minutely sliced

 Buzz abounds.
 A story may garner headlines but ultimately amount

 to little more than a "tempest in a teapot," while another story of

 viewers must assess the veracity of a story as well as its

 In a Feb.
 4, 2016 report (>), the Pew Research Center found that television remained the top way people learned about the presidential election (78%), followed by digital (65%), radio (44%) and print newspapers (36%).
 Further, according to Pew, more than a third of 18- to 29-year olds found social media "the most helpful source for learning about the presidential election."